^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Infectious mononucleosis has a cyclic course.
-The incubation period, according to various data, varies from 4 to 50 days.
+Infectious mononucleosis has a cyclical course.
+The incubation period, according to various sources, varies from 4 to 50 days.

 The main symptoms of infectious mononucleosis and the dynamics of their development

-Allocate the initial period of the disease, the period of swelling and the period of convalescence.
-In most cases, infectious mononucleosis begins acutely, with an increase in body temperature, the appearance of sore throat and enlarged lymph nodes.
-With a gradual onset of soreness and an increase in lymph nodes precede the temperature rise for several days, then there are sore throat and fever.
-In any case, by the end of the week the initial period of the illness is completed and all the symptoms of infectious mononucleosis are revealed.
+There is an initial period of the disease, a period of peak, and a period of convalescence.
+In most cases, infectious mononucleosis begins acutely, with an increase in body temperature, the appearance of a sore throat and enlarged lymph nodes.
+With a gradual onset, pain and enlarged lymph nodes precede the increase in temperature for several days, then a sore throat and fever appear.
+In any case, by the end of the week, the initial period of the disease ends and all the symptoms of infectious mononucleosis are revealed.

-For the period of the height of the disease are characterized by:
+The period of the peak of the disease is characterized by:

 • fever;